ibmverse/verse-developer/_tutorials/tutorial_custom_name_picker.md

 1. In the Verse UI, click the __Compose__ button.
 ![compose button](img/2_compose_action.png)

-2. In the pop-up Mail Compose view, click on the __To__ link text.
+2. In the Mail Compose view, click on the __To__ link text.
 ![to field](img/5_to_field.png)

-3. From here you can enter the names of people the message is meant for and filter the results of the names by location and job.
+3. From here you can pick someone to send the mail to.
 ![name picker](img/5_name_picker.png)

 Congratulations!
 You successfully registered the custom name picker with Verse.